 While a solid six-hour drive apart, the Harrah’s casinos in both Joliet outside of Chicago and Metropolis in southern Illinois have the same sportsbook status: there is no status.

 Beyond that, we can’t find any information about the sportsbook to come to the two Harrah’s casinos in Illinois.
+Neither property’s website has any information about sports betting.
 But since they spent millions on each license, there will be one in both locations, guaranteed.

 Hawthorne Racecourse (Sportsbook TBD)

 PointsBet partnered with Hawthorne Race Course to set themselves up as a sports betting powerhouse across the state.
-Not only will they have a full-service sportsbook at the racecourse, they’ve already been approved to launch a sports betting site and app.
-They also announced plans to open off-track betting locations across the state.
+Not only will they have a full-service sportsbook at the racecourse, but they’ve also already been approved to launch a sports betting site and app.
+PointsBet also announced plans to open off-track betting locations across the state.

 So, while millions of people will be within driving distance of this historic Cicero racetrack (20-minute drive from The Loop), the entire state will be able to wager on PointsBet in the very near future.

-In fact, we’d be surprised if the PointsBet online sportsbook for Illinois doesn’t launch before September 2020.
+In fact, we’d be surprised if the PointsBet online sportsbook for Illinois doesn’t launch by the end of September 2020.

 Arlington International Racecourse (Sportsbook TBD)